This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Call 911 for any of the following:

-- New problems walking or moving one side of your body
+- You have new problems walking or moving one side of your body.

-- New or worsening headaches or body swelling
+- You have new or worsening headaches or body swelling.

 Treatment for brain metastasis: